Billboard Top Latin Albums

-Top Latin Albums (formerly Latin 50) is a record chart published by Billboard magazine and is labeled as the most important music chart for Spanish language, full-length albums in the American music market.
-Like all Billboard album charts, the chart is based on sales.
-Nielsen SoundScan compiles the sales data from merchants representing more than 90 percent of the U.S. music retail market.
+Top Latin Albums (formerly Latin 50) is a record chart published by Billboard magazine since 1993.
+It is labeled as the most important music chart for Spanish-language, full-length albums in the American music market.
+To rank, an album must have 51% or more of its content recorded in Spanish.

+Like all Billboard album charts, it is based on sales.
+Nielsen SoundScan compiles the sales data from merchants representing more than 90% of the U.S. music retail market.
 The sample includes sales at music stores, the music departments of electronics and department stores, direct-to-consumer transactions, and Internet sales of physical albums or digital downloads.
 A limited array of verifiable sales from concert venues is also tabulated.
-To rank on this chart, an album must have 51% or more of its content recorded in Spanish.
-Listings of Top Latin Albums are also shown on Telemundo's music page through a partnership between the two companies.
 As of January 26, 2017, a multi-metric methodology to compile the Top Latin Albums chart was adopted by Billboard, which also incorporates track equivalent album units and streaming equivalent album units.

+The first number-one album was Mi Tierra by Gloria Estefan.
+The longest-reigning number-one album is Debí Tirar Más Fotos by Bad Bunny, having spent 77 weeks at the top of the chart.
+Selena's Dreaming of You (1995–97) and Bad Bunny's YHLQMDLG (2020–22) and Un Verano Sin Ti (2022–24) are the only albums to peak at number one in three different calendar years.

-The first album to appear at number-one on this chart was Mi Tierra by Gloria Estefan on July 10, 1993.
-This album spent 58 non-consecutive weeks at the top of this chart.
-Mexican singers Marco Antonio Solís holds the record for the most number-one albums by an artist overall with 12.
-Fellow Mexican performers Los Temerarios is the group with the most chart-toppers, eight.
+Bad Bunny has the most number-one weeks for albums with 300, the most number-one debuting albums with 9, and the most number-one end-year albums with 7.
+Marco Antonio Solís has the most number-one albums with 12.
+Los Temerarios is the group with the most chart-toppers, eight.
 Jenni Rivera, Shakira, and Selena are the female artists with the most number-one albums with 7 each.
-Selena's album Dreaming of You was, until 2022, the only album to peak at number one during three different calendar years (1995–97).
-YHLQMDLG, by Puerto Rican rapper Bad Bunny, also achieved the feat by charting at #1 during four consecutive calendar years (2020–2023).

-The current number-one album on the chart is Lux by Rosalía.
+The current number-one album on the chart is No Me Arrepiento de Sentir Tanto by Karol G.